zgredinzyyy/2busy2homework/README.md

   8. Look for appName at the end of request
   ![app](https://github.com/zgredinzyyy/2busy2homework/blob/master/img/app.png)
   * **app_name** = app
   9. Type in value for how many excercises you need to do.
+(Type +/- 3 because sometimes links are little bit apart)
   10. Finally type in your login and password into variables with same name.
   11. Run in your shell: